We look at how I.T. predictions have shaped up in the past three years

 4. My boss is a robot

 The reality: It’s fair to say that technology does play a greater role in certain aspects of employee management.
 Staff scheduling, for example, has become less of a human jigsaw puzzle with the assistance of software that determines optimal schedules based on employee skills and personal needs.
 This same approach helps human supervisors track and consider more data points when measuring employee performance.
-So, while this 3-million milestone might be up for debate, it is safe to say that many millions more of us are getting our next pay raise based on the input of software and technology.
+So, while this 3-million milestone might be up for debate, it is safe to say that many millions more of us are getting our next pay raise based on software and technology input.

 5. Machines will author 20% of all business content

-Gartner predicted that advancements in technology would allow companies to turn over the generation of not just statistic-laden things like shareholder reports and legal documents—but press releases, articles, and white papers to automated writing software tools.
+Gartner predicted that technology advancements would allow companies to turn over the generation of not just statistic-laden things like shareholder reports and legal documents—but press releases, articles, and white papers to automated writing software tools.

 The reality: Gartner was wise to preface this by labeling all this machine-generated writing as “business content.”
 It’s financial content meant to deliver accurate facts, so it doesn’t really need to be creative or even entertaining.
 You’ve probably read some of it without realizing it.
 Forbes’ earning reports, for example, are generated by a natural language generation (NLG) program called Quill.

 As for the stuff we read on blogs or elsewhere, humans still have the upper hand.
 This is mainly because machine-generated content lacks emotion.
-We humans crave stories, which are best delivered in first-person.
+We, humans, crave stories, which are best delivered in the first person.
 Human writers will still find employment until computers master this aspect.

 Meanwhile, we have chatbots to amuse us.
-Gartner made a prediction about them, too, saying that by 2020, “autonomous software agents” outside of human control will participate in 5% of all economic transactions.
+Gartner predicted them, too, saying that by 2020, “autonomous software agents” outside of human control will participate in 5% of all economic transactions.